stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 Estimated sale range: 2-4 weeks
 ```

-If the survival curve is much flatter, the app would avoid giving a misleading short estimate.
+If the predicted probability of sale remains low over time, the app would avoid showing an unrealistically short estimate.

 Example: